styro2000/RasPreenFM2/README.md

 The soundbuffer-calculating async in the main loop didn't work to well, gave glitches while screen writes, so i put the calculating in the DMA-Irq of the sounddevice.
-A strange thing happened then, it crashed in prepareMatrixForNewBlock in the LFO Section while loading a new patch (during the usb-file operations).
-A long and fruitless search why? didnt help so i did a really ugly hack and disabled the prepareMatrixForNewBlock() while loading patches.

 Other things i changed:
 - Changed BLOCK_SIZE to 16 for smaller latency, gave me first horrible aliasing in the higher notes, changing